May 28, 2026

 • GDPR and CCPA have specific requirements around data security and storage, including what types of security measures are taken, where data is stored, and how it’s transferred

-• You may opt to obfuscate data or bypass data storage on third-party app servers and send it only to your back-end system
+• You may opt to obfuscate or anonymize sensitive information, or bypass data storage on third-party app servers and send it only to your back-end system, to enhance data privacy and security

 • If a user requests to provide or delete their data, you must do so in a timely manner